ZJU-OmniAI/GFT/README.md

 ```

 ## 📖 Citation
-If you use this dataset in your research, please cite our ACL paper:
+If you want to cite our paper:

 ```bibtex
 @article{gan2026gft,